patrickbwarren/python3-wall-DFT/README.md

 ####  Dissipative particle dynamics

-In DPD the interaction potential
+In DPD the soft, short-range pair potential is

 * *U*(*r*) = A (1−r)<sup>2</sup> / 2